DeepLogicDev/LeetCode-Unlocked/README.md

 # 🎯 Goal : To understand how to approach each problem, not just memorize the solution.

-# 📁 Structure
-Each problem is organized into its own folder with:

 # ✅ Problem Description
 🧠 Step-by-step Explanation
 💡 Intuition & Approach